 Dress Code

 There is no Sixth Form uniform at The Cotswold School.
 Instead, students are required to dress smartly, while being able to express some individuality.
-Sixth Formers represent our school community while on the school site and when off site before and at the end of the school day and at break/lunchtimes.
+Sixth Formers represent our school community while on the school site and when off-site before and at the end of the school day and at break/lunchtimes.
 Our Sixth Form students are role models for Year 7-11 pupils and make a positive impression on the public and on visitors to the school.
+They should adhere to the following:

-• A smart jumper or cardigan can be worn over the collared shirt/blouse: If it has a logo, it should not be bigger than the lower school uniform logo.
-No hoodies or sweatshirts/sportswear.
+• A smart jumper or cardigan can be worn: If it has a logo, it should be small (as a guide: no bigger than the lower school uniform logo).
+No hoodies.

-• Skirt: No leather/faux leather or denim; skirts should be no shorter than halfway between knee and mid-thigh.
+• Skirt: No denim; skirts should be no shorter than halfway between knee and mid-thigh.

-• Smart shorts: No leather/faux leather, denim or sportswear; mid-thigh to knee length.
+• Smart shorts: No sportswear or denim; mid-thigh to knee length.

-• Dress with sleeves: No leather/faux leather or denim.
+• Dress with sleeves (or wide straps): No spaghetti straps or strapless tops.
 No shorter than halfway between knee and mid-thigh.
-A sleeveless dress with a sleeved top underneath can be worn.

 • Footwear: Smart shoes or boots or smart clean trainers/canvas shoes.
 No heels over 1 inch.
-No flip-flops or crocs or open toe shoes.
+No flip-flops, crocs or open-toe shoes.

 • Other items: No non-natural hair colours.
 No visible tattoos.
 Piercings – earrings and nose stud allowed, but no other visible piercings.